Peter King (British politician): Biography

 King was the second son of Peter King, 7th Baron King.
 Lord Chancellor Peter King, 1st Baron King, was his great-great-grandfather and William King-Noel, 1st Earl of Lovelace, his elder brother.

 He was born at Ockham, Surrey, on 25 January 1811.
 He was educated at Harrow School and at Trinity College, Cambridge, where he graduated B.A.
 1831, and M.A.
 1833.

 In 1837 he unsuccessfully contested East Surrey.
 He served as High Sheriff of Surrey in 1840.
-In the election of 1847 he ran again and this time was elected MP for East Surrey on 11 August.
+In the election of 1847 he stood again and this time was elected MP for East Surrey on 11 August.
 He retained his seat until more entrenched partisanship set in and a Conservative reaction defeated him at the general election in February 1874.
 He supported an alteration in the law of primogeniture for many sessions.
 On 15 March 1855 he delivered a speech in which he showed emphatically "the crying injustice of the law".

-On 11 August 1854 he passed the Real Estate Charges Act, under which mortgages after the debtor's demise limit themselves to the property itself (they "descend with and bear their own burdens").
+On 11 August 1854 Parliament passed the Real Estate Charges Act, which King had introduced on 6 April.
+Under this Act mortgages after the debtor's demise limit themselves to the property itself (they "descend with and bear their own burdens").
 Without this mortgagees in possession could seek an order at court to trace certain contemporaneous held classes of property among beneficiaries.
-Its effect was to cap to the actual security the maximal loss of borrowing for borrowers' bereaved families and reduce unscrupulous lending among lenders, lowering also their expenses of asset-tracing and frequently complex litigation.
+Its effect was to cap to the actual security the maximal loss of borrowing for borrowers' bereaved families and reduce unscrupulous lending among lenders, lowering also their expenses of asset tracing and frequently complex litigation.
 In the session of 1856 he was successful in obtaining the repeal of 120 sleeping statutes which were liable to be put in force from time to time.
 He also waged war against the statute law commission, and more than once denounced it as a job.
-King introduced a bill for abolishing the property qualification of members, which passed the House of Lords on 28 June 1858, and in eight successive sessions he brought forward the county [equality of the] franchise bill, on one occasion, 20 February 1851, defeating and causing the resignation of the ministry led by fellow Whig, (Earl) Russell.
+King introduced a bill for abolishing the property qualification of members, which received royal assent on 28 June 1858, and in eight successive sessions he brought forward the county [equality of the] franchise bill, on one occasion, 20 February 1851, defeating and causing the resignation of the ministry led by fellow Whig, (Earl) Russell.